New Years Poems

 New Years Toasts

-These next three New Years poems in free verse are designed for New Year's toasts.
+This New Years poetry, in free verse, is designed for New Year's toasts.
 Choose the lines you like from each New Year poem to make your special New Year toast.

-This New Years poem, a New Year toast, sees the coming twelve months as a gift.
+This New Years poem, a New Year toast, sees the coming twelve months as a gift, and it's a wonderful New Year sentiment that will strengthen and uplift those who hear it.

 The Gift of a New Year